 Over the past year, NYU has successfully implemented a series of policies and procedures intended to keep our community safe and to respond rapidly to cases of COVID-19 positivity or potential exposure.

 Even as many people are becoming vaccinated and the number of cases in New York declines, NYU will continue to maintain the following health and safety practices for Summer 2021.

 NYU will continue to work closely with public health officials and the city/state government to ensure we meet or exceed all guidance regarding safe practices to limit COVID-19 exposure.
 This may result in changes to some of our housing policies and procedures during the summer months, so we will continue to update this page to reflect updates.

 - Mask-wearing is required at all times in all residence halls and other NYU facilities except when you are in your own apartment or suite or other similar personal space.

 - Physical distancing is required in residence halls and other NYU facilities regardless of vaccination status.
 Elevators have capacity limitations clearly posted.

-- Our on-campus guest policy is currently suspended and no guests are permitted in the residence halls.
-Residents may have one person assist them upon their initial arrival and final departure from the residence hall.
+- Our on-campus guest policy is available and up to date on the NYU Housing Policies page.
+Residents may have one outside guest assist them upon their initial arrival and final departure from the residence hall.